Table of Contents

 - the CLASSIC

-- the ELITE
+- the ELITE 3 Wheel Mobility Scooters

-Are Mobility Scooters Easy To Drive?
+Are road mobility scooters Easy To Drive?

 Mobility scooters are incredibly simple to manoeuvre.
 They are light enough to pick up with ease, even if you have had a hip replacement.
 You will be able to drive your mobility scooter through specifically designed malls/shopping areas that give you full access to their infrastructure.

-A mobility scooter is designed to be incredibly simple to drive.
+A road mobility scooter is designed to be incredibly simple to drive.
 You just need to get in and go!
-But I must warn you, once you start using your new scooter, don’t expect to want to stop!
+But I must warn you, once you start using your new mobility scooter, don’t expect to want to stop!
 My granny loves hers so much that she takes it with her on holiday.
 She could get bored of shopping after all these years!

 If you or a loved one has limited mobility then I hope this article helps in making the choice.
 Why not give us a call?